 These two terms are used interchangeably quite often and for good reason.
 They're essentially the same thing.
 The French actually define a buffet as a small sideboard used for storing dishes.
 A buffet might be a little smaller than a sideboard, or credenza, but it serves basically the same purpose.

 In both pieces, dishes and serving utensils are stored below with a flat surface above to display and serve prepared food.
 Some buffets and sideboards feature large mirrored backs with display shelves attached while others have no back at all.
 The features incorporated depend on the period and styling of the piece.

-Differences Between Highboy, Chiffonier, and a Simple Chest of Drawers
+Differences Among a Highboy, a Chiffonier, and a Simple Chest of Drawers